-It was the year 2009, I was nine years old.
+It was the year 2009, I was around nine years of age.
 With barely enough coins in my pocket, I went to the local candy shop.
-It was a small shop with just one small cubicle and an old man sitting on his half-broken chair.
-I had never been there before but I had seen the man walk around the streets before.
+It was a small shop with just one small cubicle and an old man sitting in his half-broken chair.
+I had never been there before but I had seen the man walk around the streets often.
 He was dressed in khaki, with his round reading glasses sitting on top of his nose.
 His hair had fallen off and his skin was full of wrinkles.
-He was writing something in the newspaper, as his hands trembled due to his old age.
-I looked around at the items displayed in the front.
-Nothing caught my fancy.
+He was writing something in the newspaper, as his hands trembled and his mouth muttered.
+I looked around at the items displayed in the front but nothing caught my fancy.
 All of them were off-brand candies that I had never heard of before.
 Some of them didn’t even have any branding on them, just coloured balls and cubes in dirty jars.

-Suddenly, I heard a loud thud and an angry woman yelling, “Here!
-Eat this!”
+Suddenly, I heard a loud thud followed by an angry woman yelling, “Here!
+Eat!”

 I nodded.
-She looked at the old man and pulled away from his plate, putting it back on the table.
+She looked at the old man and pulled away his plate, putting it back on the table.
 She pointed at me while looking at him, her eyes, opened wide with sternness.
-The old man slowly stood up, the woman left out back.
-The old man wiped his hands with a dirty cloth, and with a heavy voice he asked, “Which candy do you like?”
+The man slowly stood up, the woman left out back.
+As the man wiped his hands with a dirty cloth, he spoke in a raspy voice, “Which candy do you like?”

 I looked at him with confusion and nervousness, took the candies and ran away.
 I did not go back there for another two months.
 I remember now that my school schedule had changed due to the coming winter.
 Every day, I came home at around three in the afternoon, with barely any energy left in my body, I would sleep for hours and then have supper before finishing my homework.
-On Saturday, however, I had a half-day at school, I was home early, I was not sleepy either and I had six coins in my pocket.
+On one Saturday, however, I had a half-day at school, I was home early, and was not sleepy either and I had six coins in my pocket.
 The thought of buying candy came to my mind.
 I ran all the way to the candy shop.
 There it stood, the same small cubicle with off-brand candies in the front, the same old man reading a book.
-His glasses had a crack in them, and on his neck, it seemed like a dark blue ink stain.
-Looking back at it, I believe it was not really ink.
-It was his skin, that had turned blue from whatever had happened to it.
+His glasses now had a crack in them, and on his neck, it seemed like a dark blue ink stain.
+Looking back at it, I believe it was not really ink that made his skin blue.
 I did not ask any questions, as I popped out from in front of the counter.
 “Hello”, I said.
 The old man looked up, “Ah!
 You came back.”, he said.

 He remembered me.
 I had but visited the shop once.
 “Candy”, I said, pointing at the top shelf.
 “Of course!”, he said with a smile as he stood up with all the strength that he had in his frail body.
 He brought down the jar and said, “Here you go.”